“Profoundly dangerous”: ASC condemns Coalition’s immigration policies

 “The government is taking away with one hand as it reaches out with the other.
 They take the applause in the morning and slam the door shut in the afternoon.
 This is duplicity defined.

-“It sends a deeply troubling message: while a few are granted safety, thousands of others fleeing danger will be denied the chance to reach sanctuary.
+“It sends a deeply troubling message: while a few are granted safety, others fleeing danger will be denied the chance to reach sanctuary.

 “Protection should never be limited to people with a high profile or public attention.
 Every person who genuinely fears persecution has the right to seek safety here, and that includes people already in the community who remain in limbo with no certainty or pathway to protection.